-Plaintiff's expert testified that NL promoted its Dutch Boy lead paint for interior residential use.
+Plaintiffs expert testified that NL promoted its Dutch Boy lead paint for interior residential use.
 NL produced "little illustrated books [in which] children were provided with both a story and a coloring pallet of paint that basically depicted the ways in which Dutch Boy white lead paint protected children from all sorts of onslaughts."
-He testified that NL "[s]pecifically promoted the use" of lead paint in "play rooms, . . . homes and on to surfaces and even on their furniture."
-Plaintiff's expert also noted that NL's advertisements did not necessarily disclose whether
+He testified that NL "[s]pecifically promoted the use" of lead paint in "play" rooms, . . . homes and on to surfaces and even on their furniture."
+Plaintiff's expert also noted that NL's advertisements did not necessarily disclose whether NL's lead paint contained lead and did not always distinguish between the use of lead paint on interiors and its use on exteriors.
+As we will explain, the material upon which plaintiff's expert based his testimony provides substantial support for his testimony.

-39 Many of the advertisements in the record were for Bass-Hueter products.
-NL purchased Bass-Hueter Paint Company in 1916, and Bass-Hueter merged with NL in 1930.
-No evidence was produced at trial that any specific Bass-Hueter paints contained white lead.
-Although the record contains 1931 advertisements for Bass-Hueter paints that promoted interior residential use, there is no evidence that those paints were lead paints.
-A 1933 Santa Clara County hardware store advertisement promoted Bass-Heuter Pure Lead and Oil Paint, but it did not suggest that it be residential interiors.
-Although Bass-Heuter advertisements in 1922 in Solano County and in 1925 in Santa Clara County described Bass-Heuter paints as having "permanent pigments, a base consisting of a combination of pure carbonate of lead and oxide of zinc, ground in refined linseed oil," there is no indication that these advertisements were admitted or could properly be admitted for their truth.
+NL's advertisements from the early 20th century demonstrate that NL repeatedly promoted its lead paint for interior residential use.
+A 1915 NL advertisement in the San Francisco Chronicle did so.
+A 1924 NL advertisement in National Geographic Magazine did so.
+A 1929 NL advertisement in the Los Angeles Times did so.
+1929 NL advertisements in the San Francisco Chronicle and the Oakland Tribune promoted lead paint for "your stucco house or for any other surface."
+(Italics added.)
+A 1938 San Diego and in 1925 in Santa Clara County described Bass-Heuter paints as having "permanent pigments, a base consisting of a combination of pure carbonate of lead and oxide of zinc, ground in refined linseed oil," there is no indication that these advertisements were admitted or could properly be admitted for their truth.
 Accordingly, the Bass-Hueter advertisements do not establish that NL promoted lead paint for interior residential use.